Balaji-Ramasubramanian/smart-vaccine-reminder/README.md

 - vaccination_schedule

 #### default_vaccine_schedule:
-This table consists of the vaccines and their details.
-It includes the following,
+This table consists the following details
 - Vaccine name.
 - Number of days after which the particular vaccine has to be given to the kid.
 - URL that has the details of that vaccine.